lucashsg77/BusinessCard/README.md

 # BusinessCard
- Simple kotlin app to create and share business cards
+ Simple kotlin app to create and share business cards for the DIO Inter Android Developer bootcamp